valleyofdoom/PC-Tuning/README.md

 <h2 id="booting-into-the-iso">10.7.
 Booting Into the ISO <a href="#booting-into-the-iso">(permalink)</a></h2>

 This section covers booting into the ISO retrieved and prepared in the previous section.
 For the next steps, you are required to disconnect the Ethernet cable and not be connected to the internet during the installation process.
 This will allow us to bypass the forced Microsoft login during OOBE, allowing us to use Windows with a local account along with preventing installation of unwanted updates and drivers.
 There are two options when it comes to installing Windows, installing using USB storage or using DISM (without USB storage).
 Either option can be used.
-The latter option requires dual-booting.
+If you want to remove your current operating system and wipe the entire drive, then you will have to install using USB storage because the latter requires dual-booting.

 <details>
 <summary>Option 1 -  Install using USB storage</summary>

 - Download [Ventoy](https://github.com/ventoy/Ventoy/releases) and launch ``Ventoy2Disk.exe``.
 Navigate to the option menu and select the correct partition style and disable Secure Boot support.
 The current partition style can be determined by typing ``msinfo32`` in ``Win+R``.
 Finally, select your USB storage and click install.
-If you want to remove your current operating system and wipe the entire drive, then you will have to install using USB storage

 - Move your Windows ISO into the USB storage in File Explorer